napulen/academic-kickstart/napulenSite/content/reports/mcgill/_index.md

 # - name: Declare this menu item as a parent with ID `name`.
 # - weight: Position of link in menu.
 menu:
-  example:
+  mcgill:
-    name: Projects at McGill
+    name: Project reports at McGill
     weight: 1
 ---

-This a non-exhaustive list of projects that I have worked on during my time at McGill University.
+This a non-exhaustive compendium of reports and documentation that I have worked on during my time at McGill University.

 ## MUMT 501